DevExpress/devextreme-documentation/concepts/05 Widgets/Chart/20 Axes/40 Limit and Relocate the Axes.md

 ---

-Axes can be relocated to their opposite side using the [position](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/argumentAxis/position.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/#position') option.
+Axes can be relocated to their opposite side using the [position](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/argumentAxis/position.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/#position') property.
 Note that available positions for each axis depend on whether the chart is [rotated](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/rotated.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#rotated') or not.

 ---
 ##### jQuery